 Requirements for Major

-A major in Women's and Gender Studies consists of at least 30 credits in Women's and Gender Studies courses (core, co-listed, and cross-listed) with a grade of C- or better in each course, with a cumulative GPA of at least 2.0 in WGS courses.
+A major in Women's and Gender Studies consists of at least 30 credits in Women's and Gender Studies courses (core, co-listed, and cross-listed) with a grade of C- or better in each course and a cumulative GPA of at least 2.0 in WGS courses.
 These credits must include at least 18 at the 300 level or above.
 All majors must complete WGS 201: Introduction to Women's and Gender Studies, WGS 301: Feminist Inquiries, and at least two other WGS core courses.

 All majors also have the option of completing WGS 501: Senior Research Project, which takes the form of an individual research project with a faculty member of the student's choice.
 The student is responsible for finding an appropriate faculty member who is available to supervise the project and then must seek formal approval from the program director before proceeding with the project.
 The student must produce a substantial written report or research paper, the format of which will vary according to the nature of the project.
 Women's and Gender Studies majors with a cumulative GPA of at least 3.5 in WGS courses and an overall GPA of at least 3.0 may earn departmental honors by completing WGS 505: Honors Thesis instead of the senior research project, following the same guidelines.
 Most students writing an honors thesis as part of their WGS major will take WGS 505 twice (for a total of 6 credits).